luis11181/pdf-invoice2/README.md

 This aplication is meant to facilitate the creation, storage, quering and generation of pdf invoices to print them.

-Due to the non intensive use expected for application, it is created with react and firebase, having a free application online with all the necessary functionalities
+Due to the non intensive use expected for this application, it is created with react and firebase, achieving a free online app with all the necessary functionalities

-This hosted page gives read and write permission only to specific users
+This hosted page has read and write permission blocked, so must functionalities will not be availiable for this online demo

 ## Demo
 Create new invoice page